 Email Marketing has been around for two decades and shows no signs of slowing down.
-According to Radicati’s 2016 Email Statistics report, email will be used by 3 billion people by 2020.
+According to a Email Statistics report, there are over 5.59 billion active email accounts.
 That’s half of the world population!
-It is the digital marketing channel with the highest ROI, $40 for every $1 spent!

 Email is still the preferred and most effective way to reach out to individual customers and prospects.
 Building an email list and sending newsletters is the way businesses keep in touch with customers and stay top of mind.
 It is the most popular and sought-after digital marketing tactic.